CV

 • CDC-RFA-FT-23-0069 (NU38FT000012)

 Atlantic Coast Center for Infectious Disease Dynamics and Analytics (ACCIDDA).
+Directors: Justin Lessler, Kimberly Powers, and Shaun Truelove.
 Postdoctoral Scholar (60% FTE).
 Insight Net center for infectious disease forecasting and outbreak analytics.
 Research role: operational modeling, forecasting pipeline development, and computational infrastructure.

 • Hib Vaccination Modeling (Navajo Nation)